High Purcell enhancement in all-TMDC nanobeam resonator designs with active monolayers for nanolasers: Nanobeam resonator with an active monolayer

 Figure~\ref{fig4}(a) shows the resonance wavelengths $\lambda_n=2\pi c/\omega_n$, where $\omega_n$ are the resonance frequencies, of the optimized nanobeam resonator.
 The wavelength $\lambda_1 =(779.580+ 0.0039i)\,\mathrm{nm}$ has the smallest imaginary part.
 The corresponding $Q$-factor is given by $Q = 9.92\times10^4$.
 Figure~\ref{fig4}(b) shows the convergence of $\lambda_1$ with respect to the degree $p$ of the polynomial ansatz functions of the FEM implementation.
 For $p=2$, accuracies of $9.6\times10^{-5}$ and $7.9\times10^{-3}$ are obtained for the real and imaginary part, respectively.
 The degree $p=2$ is chosen for the optimization shown in Fig.~\ref{fig3} and $p=4$ is selected for computing the results in Fig.~\ref{fig4}.
 The optimization with a numerical implementation with fewer unknowns and the subsequent more accurate recalculation of the result reduces the total computational effort.

 Figure~\ref{fig4}(c) shows the single contributions $\Gamma_{n}$ within the wavelength range from the optimization.
 The significant contribution is given by $\Gamma_1$.
 The other contributions are negligible in the considered wavelength range.
+Figure~\ref{fig4}(d) shows $\sum_{n=1}^{16} \Gamma_n$ in a small wavelength range for the optimized nanobeam resonator.
+The maximum $\Gamma_\mathrm{max} = 4.563\times10^3$ occurs at the wavelength $\lambda_0 = 779.580\,\mathrm{nm}$.
+The spectral linewidth at half of the maximum Purcell enhancement is $0.008\,\mathrm{nm}$.
+A Purcell enhancement greater than $50$ is maintained for wavelength variations up to $0.037\,\mathrm{nm}$.
+We also show reference solutions $\Gamma_\mathrm{ref}$ which are computed by solving scattering problems given by Eq.~\eqref{eq:maxwell} using the subtraction field approach given by Eq.~\eqref{eq:Maxwell_correction}.
+It can be observed that $\sum_{n=1}^{16} \Gamma_n$ coincides with $\Gamma_\mathrm{ref}$.
 This emphasizes that considering $N=16$ resonances for the computation of the total Purcell enhancement $\Gamma$ using Eq.~\eqref{eq:purcell_expansion} is sufficient.
-Figure~\ref{fig4}(d) shows $\sum_{n=1}^{16} \Gamma_n$ in a small wavelength range for the optimized nanobeam resonator.
-The maximum $\Gamma_\mathrm{max} = 4563$ occurs at the wavelength $\lambda_0 = 779.580\,\mathrm{nm}$.
+The $Q$-factors of the resonance frequencies in the wavelength range $760\,\mathrm{nm} \leq \mathrm{Re}(\lambda_n) \leq 800\,\mathrm{nm}$ are below 300, and the corresponding electric field overlaps of the resonance modes with the monolayer are also substantially small.
+Consequently, the high-$Q$ mode corresponding to $\lambda_1$ remains the dominant channel for cavity-enhanced emission, while the nearby leaky modes contribute only minor radiative losses and have a negligible impact on the overall Purcell enhancement.
 Note that, since the high $Q$-factor leads to a sharp spectral peak of the Purcell enhancement, fine sampling is required in the wavelength range under consideration.
 This is possible because the evaluation of the resonance expansion in Eq.~\eqref{eq:purcell_expansion} causes a negligible computational effort for the different wavelengths.

 Figures~\ref{fig5}(a) and ~\ref{fig5}(b) show the intensities of the electric field of the resonance mode corresponding to the most significant resonance wavelength $\lambda_1$ in the $xy$ and $yz$ plane, respectively.
 It can be observed that the maximum of the intensity is located at the center of the resonator, where the location of the dipole emitter is assumed.
 The intensity of the electric field decreases in the $x$ direction towards the outer regions of the nanobeam resonator.